caarlos0-graveyard/gravekeeper/README.md

 Gravekeeper informs users that a repo is abandoned, commenting on new PRs and Issues.

+Example/test repository: https://github.com/caarlos0-graveyard/grave (check PRs and Issues).

+## How it works

-It is deployed to AWS Lambda using [Up](https://github.com/apex/up).
+It is a simple endpoint running on AWS Lambda that comments on new issues and new pull requests.

+It is managed with [apex/up](https://github.com/apex/up).

+## Usage

 To use it, add [this url](https://w9tfb4bspe.execute-api.us-east-1.amazonaws.com/production/) to your repository (or even organization) webhooks.
 Set it up like this: